HisEvilness/Star-Citizen-Reshade/README.md

 # Star-Citizen-Reshade
-Reshade setting for Star Citizen
+Reshade settings for Star Citizen

+It works with a base installation of ReShade, so the top 2 filter packages.